Muirfield/pocketmine-plugins/ManyWorlds/README.md

 ### Commands:

+* motd
+  Show a level specific _message of the day_ type message.
 * mw tp *level* [player]
   Teleports `player` to `level`.
 If no `player` is specified, it teleports the current user.